-Mitigation Measures/Conditions of Approval Party Responsible for Implementing Mitigation Monitoring Action 1.
+Mi itigation Measures/Conditions of Approval Party Responsible for Implementing Mitigation Monitoring Action 1.
 2. 3.
 Enforcement Agency Monitoring Agency Monitoring Phase (j) Annual Staff Report Requirement.
-The applicant or its designee shall provide the Department of Regional Planning with an annual status report throughout the construction phases stating the number of residential units constructed, the square footage of all commercial and industrial buildings completed, and the dates of dedication or completion for all required infrastructure and community amenities.
-This reporting requirement shall be contained in the Newhall Ranch Specific Plan and the Specific Plan Mitigation Monitoring Plan.
+The applicant or its designee shall provide the Department of Regional Planning with an annual status report throughout the construction phases stating the number of residential units constructed, the square footage of all commercial and industrial buildings completed, the dates of dedication or completion for all required infrastructure and community amenities, the status of all tentative and approved subdivision maps and discretionary zoning applications, including associated CEQA environmental reviews filed with the County, and the status of all discretionary applications from government agencies other than Los Angeles County identified as either an Enforcement Agency or Monitoring Agency in the Mitigation Monitoring Plan for the Newhall Ranch Specific Plan.
+This reporting requirement shall be contained in the Newhall Ranch Specific Plan.
 Applicant or its Designee Annual report throughout all construction phases 1.
 2. 3.
 LACDRP LACDRP As necessary (k) Setback Standards.
 The Specific Plan shall contain a setback provisions requiring that, if the County's general setback standards in place at the time building permits are obtained for the Newhall Ranch project phases are more stringent than the existing standards contained in the Specific Plan, then the more stringent setback standards shall be applied.
 Applicant or its Designee County Planning staff review at issuance of building permits 1.
 2. 3.
 LACDRP LACDRP As necessary